jonambas/proply/README.md

 ## What is this?

-Relight runs through your app's JSX and allows you to explore how your React components are being used.
-Relight provides a standalone environment that can be used or deployed with your design system documentation.
+Re-light runs through your app's JSX and allows you to explore how your React components are being used.
+Re-light provides a standalone environment that can be used or deployed with your design system documentation.

 ### Demos